 These batteries will have a combined 4,640MWh capacity and will be constructed in Collie to take advantage of the SWIS.

-The region has the opportunity to leverage the South West’s competitive advantages in the creative industries sector and explore further innovation and technology development through the WA Creative Technology Innovation Hub (WACTIH) which is being delivered through ECU South West.
+The region has the opportunity to leverage the South West’s competitive advantages in the creative industries sector and explore further innovation and technology development through the State-funded WA Creative Technology Innovation Hub (WACTIH) which trades as the Creative Tech Village (CTV).

-Headquartered in Bunbury (B-Lab), the WA Creative Tech Village, WACTIH operates across the state as a distributed connector network, building local, national and international industry partnerships to deliver stakeholder-driven programs and explore cutting-edge creative technology development.
+Headquartered in Bunbury {B}LAB, the CTV operates across the state as a distributed connector network, building local, national and international industry partnerships to deliver stakeholder-driven programs and explore cutting-edge creative technology development.

-Founded in 2023, WACTIH’s first international initiative is the Creative Tech Exchange, an agreement with Singhasari SEZ from Indonesia.
-The Creative Tech Exchange is also working to develop new partnerships with creative, tech and innovation collaborators from Singapore and beyond.
+Founded in 2023, WACTIH’s first international initiative is the Creative Tech Exchange, an agreement with Indonesia’s Singhasari SEZ.
+The Creative Tech Exchange is also working to develop partnerships with creative, tech and innovation collaborators from Singapore and beyond.

 To further progress the creative sector, there are opportunities in the Busselton Business Fibre Zone to create a creative industries centre at scale and on a fully commercial footing based on a model comprising shared resources, tenants with established businesses and the inclusion of an incubator component to transition start up innovators into commercial operations.